- Very smooth ride

 Midsole & Ride of the Cumulus 21

 The midsole consists of two different types of FlyteFoam: Propel and Lyte.

-One of them is supposed to be bouncier and more responsive while the other is supposed to be firmer and more resilient.
+One of them is bouncier and more responsive while the other is firmer and more resilient.
 Honestly, I can’t tell any difference between the two foams- they are very similar in densities.

 My first run in the Cumulus 21 reminded me of a certain shoe I had a year ago: the Nike Structure 22.
 The Cumulus 21 feels like a more cushioned, softer Structure 22.